 - (a) A written decision must be issued within 90 days of the date the person involved requested the appeal unless a shorter time is required by law.
-An additional 30 days is provided in those cases where the commissioner refuses to accept the recommended decision. - (b) The decision must contain both findings of fact and conclusions of law, clearly separated and identified.
+An additional 30 days is provided in those cases where the commissioner refuses to accept the recommended decision.
+In appeals of maltreatment determinations or disqualifications filed pursuant to section 256.045, subdivision 3, paragraph (a), clause (4), (9), or (10), that also give rise to possible licensing actions, the 90-day period for issuing final decisions does not begin until the later of the date that the licensing authority provides notice to the appeals division that the authority has made the final determination in the matter or the date the appellant files the last appeal in the consolidated matters. - (b) The decision must contain both findings of fact and conclusions of law, clearly separated and identified.
 The findings of fact must be based on the entire record.
-Each finding of fact made by the appeals referee shall be supported by a preponderance of the evidence unless a different standard is required under the regulations of a particular program.
-The "preponderance of the evidence" means, in light of the record as a whole, the evidence leads the appeals referee to believe that the finding of fact is more likely to be true than not true.
-The legal claims or arguments of a participant do not constitute either a finding of fact or a conclusion of law, except to the extent the appeals referee adopts an argument as a finding of fact or conclusion of law.
+Each finding of fact made by the human services judge shall be supported by a preponderance of the evidence unless a different standard is required under the regulations of a particular program.
+The "preponderance of the evidence" means, in light of the record as a whole, the evidence leads the human services judge to believe that the finding of fact is more likely to be true than not true.
+The legal claims or arguments of a participant do not constitute either a finding of fact or a conclusion of law, except to the extent the human services judge adopts an argument as a finding of fact or conclusion of law.